Who Are Your People?

 5 Tips to Better Listen to Your Teen

-All of us that work with teenagers have a difficult task.
-How do we sort through the noise of adolescent life and glean the important information students are trying to tell us so that we can be a helpful adult in their life?
+All of us who work with teenagers have a difficult task.
+How do we sort through the noise of adolescent life and glean the important information students are trying to tell us so that we can be a helpful adult in their lives?
 Of course, there is no perfect answer but as I have worked with teenagers for over a decade, some things have stood out as effective listening strategies.
-Teen Lifeline even uses more than 10% of the time in our 1-day Facilitator Training to talk about how to listen better.
+Teen Life even uses more than 10% of the time in our 1-day Facilitator Training to talk about how to listen better.

 Once we have our mindset in the right place, we can move forward with developing our listening skills.